 Instead of trying to make tech a little more diverse, feminist practitioners have chosen a different path: Building their own set of rules and guiding principles, and even their own tech.
-In 2014, a group of 50 people drafted the first set of <feminist principles of the internet>, with the goal to "provide a framework for women's move-ments to articulate and explore issues related to technology", and created the necessary groundwork for criticism from outside tech's current power structures.
-The organisation <Feminist Internet> explores new ways to advance equalities online, ranging from queering technologies to making discrimination and abuse visible. <Coding Rights> published a card deck, the Oracle for Transfeminist Technologies, to break open common tech narratives and reframe them from a feminist view point.
-In 2022, <SUPERRR Lab> launched the feminist tech principles, meant as a set of guidelines for tech policy-making and technology creation.
+In 2014, a group of 50 people drafted the first set of feminist principles of the internet, with the goal to feminist principles of the internet, with the goal to feminist principles of the internet, with the goal to feminist principles or and created the necessary groundwork for criticism from outside tech's current power structures.
+The organisation feminist Internet explores new ways to advance equalities online, ranging from queering technologies to making discrimination and abuse visible.
+Goding Rights published a card deck, the Oracle for Transfeminist Technologies, to break open common tech narratives and reframe them from a feminist view point.
+In 2022, feminist Lab launched the feminist tech principles, meant as a set of guidelines for tech policy-making and technology creation.